ningg/Machine-Learning-Q-and-AI/pages/_books_ml-q-and-ai-chapters_ch08.md

 ## Easy Parallelization [](#easy-parallelization)

 Traininglargemodelsonlargedatasetsrequiresvastcomputational resources,
-and itâ€™s key that the computations can be parallelized to utilize these resources.
+and it's key that the computations can be parallelized to utilize these resources.

 Fortunately,transformersareeasytoparallelizesincetheytakea fixed-length